New Glarus, Wisconsin: Agriculture

-Tourism
+Development of tourism

 In the years leading up to World War II, an economic crisis affected much of the agriculture and dairy industry in New Glarus.
 Many residents left the community to look for work elsewhere and leaders became concerned about the future of their small Swiss community.
 Representatives of the village consulted with the University of Wisconsin–Madison and the Swiss American Historical Society to find a solution.
 It was decided that tourism could help resurrect the local economy and preserve its identity.
 Local businesses began changing the way they did business, actively promoting the heritage of New Glarus.
 Swiss chalet-style architecture began appearing throughout the village and festivals, once intended for local consumption, became frequented by tourists from throughout the upper Midwest.
-By 1999, the village municipal code was amended to require Swiss architecture to new construction and renovation.
+By 1999, the village municipal code was amended to require Swiss architecture in new construction and renovation.

 Arnold Wieser, owner of the Swiss Miss Textile Mart and Lace Factory, became a de facto ambassador for New Glarus.
 As he traveled through the Midwest peddling his embroidery and Swiss lace at festivals and fairs, Wieser actively marketed the community and its Swiss heritage.

 Roger Bright, whose polka band played in 33 states, Canada, and Europe, also became an ambassador for New Glarus.
 Bright's Cleveland-style polka included a Swiss influence and wherever he played he promoted New Glarus.
 Bright's music was recorded on 35 albums, including hit songs such as "Everywhere You Go" and "Come to the Mountain."
 When not on the road, the band was a fixture at the New Glarus Hotel on most weekends.
 In the early 1970s Bright played on The Tonight Show Starring Johnny Carson with the Emmy Award-winning Frankie Yankovic.
 He also appeared on the Phil Donahue Show and performed with the St. Louis Pops Orchestra.